Loving Life in Scotland – The Scottish Highlands by Campervan

 The Callanish Standing Stones, Isle of Lewis

-The Callanish Standing Stones are located on the west coast of the Isle of Lewis.
-The Stones are in a field among a scattering of farms and houses, with a road running beside them, a fence around the property, and a visitor centre.
+Calanais I is in a field among a scattering of farms and houses with a road running beside field, a fence around the field, and a visitor centre to enter the field.
 No entrance fee; very little commercialization; no elaborate security, like there is at Stonehenge; nothing special here, except the megaliths.
-You can walk right up and touch them.
+You can walk right up and touch the stones.

 Some interesting folklore claims the stones are men turned to stone as punishment for transgressions or religious beliefs.
 Still others believe druids used the site for their rituals.